compulim/react-define-as-custom-element/README.md

 ### Why are you still using the deprecated `ReactDOM.render` instead of `createRoot()`?

 To support React version 16.8 to 18, we are using `ReactDOM.render`, which is available through out the supported versions.

+### Can I add property to the custom element?

+After defined the custom element, call `customElements.get()` to retrieve the custom element constructor and modify as needed.

 ## Roadmap